 The minimum is 4 and the maximum is 7.

 We start with a night at the excellent Sepilok Lodge, before moving to Deramakot for a seven night stay.
-Both at Deramakot and for the two nights at the Imbak Canyon we are in quite basic accommodation, though the chalet style rooms are en suite.
+Here we are in quite basic accommodation, though the chalet style rooms are en suite.
+Then we move to the Imbak Canyon for a two night stay.
+The huge ‘hotel’ we stay in here is rather incongruous as its hardly visited even though the complex is huge, and its in the middle of nowhere!
+The very pleasant rooms have nice balconies and large comfortable beds.
 Next we have three nights at the very comfortable Kinabatangan Wildlife Lodge, on the banks of the Kinabatangan River.
 All rooms on this tour are en suite.

 UK flights are from London Heathrow via Kuala Lumpur to Sandakan return.
 Other indirect routes from regional UK Airports* may be available.

 Warm to hot throughout although it rarely exceeds 29°C. Humidity varies from medium to high.
 There are occasional showers or heavier storms.

 How to Book

 Contact us to check there is availability for the number of places you require.
 Download a booking form or contact us and we will send one to you.
 Complete and send to us.
 You will receive confirmation of your place and then a detailed information pack will be dispatched to you about twelve weeks before departure.
 This will contain up-to-date health information.
 Mammal, bird, butterfly, odonata and frog checklists are available.